13 Top-Rated Things to Do in Beacon, NY

 The homestead-turned-museum is maintained by the Daughters of the American Revolution, and tours are offered every second Saturday, giving a glimpse into life in Beacon's historic past.

-The house is beautifully preserved, featuring original scalloped shingles, Dutch doors, and period furniture.
+The Madam Brett Homestead is beautifully preserved, featuring original scalloped shingles, Dutch doors, and period furniture.
 There is a collection of 18th-century Chinese porcelain, silver tea sets, and other heirlooms on display.
 Guests can wander the five acres of land to discover the garden, small brook, and some of the oldest trees in the area.

 Address: 50 Van Nydeck Ave, Beacon, New York

-11. Drive In at the Story Screen Beacon Theatre
+11. Drive in at the Story Screen Beacon Theater

 Beacon's historic Story Screen Theater, housed in a historic theater from the 1920s, is a haven for independent films.
 The theater has two screening rooms: one with a capacity of 77 people and one with a capacity for 25.
 The theater oozes nostalgia, with historic concession stands that stock local brands like the Hudson Valley Marshmallow Company marshmallows.